aneldev/dyna-ts-module-boilerplate/README.md

 ## General

-The source code of your project is under the `src/` folder.
+The source code of your module is under the `src/` folder.

+Under the `dev` folder you create a demo application that uses module.

+Under the `tests` folder you create the tests for your module.

+You can debug both `dev` and `tests` (the last one with some limitations) on browser and node enviroments.

 ## Debug

+Create an demo application under the `dev` folder that uses your module.

 There are several options how to debug your application.
 You can debug it on nodeJs or in any web browser.

-So you can test your module on how much compatible is in different environments.

 ### Debug on any web browser with browser's debugger